The Seven Stages Of Grief: What They Are And How They Affect You

 Experiencing grief is entirely natural, but it’s a process that can sometimes overwhelm us.
 Because many people will experience the stages of grief and loss, and unresolved grief can lead to unhealthy behaviors, learning to identify the stages of grief and ways to cope through each is a great way to begin the journey to healing after a loss or significant life change.

 Everyone grieves differently, and many people may try to “put on a brave face” around others because grieving is a personal experience.
 Regardless of how you personally experience grief, the grieving process typically follows the stages outlined below in some way.
-So, read on to learn more about the seven stages of grief and how they affect us.
+In this article, we’ll explore the seven stages of grief.

 Getty/PeopleImages